 There are significant human rights risks in the supply chains through which raw materials needed for wind farm equipment are sourced.
-The manufacture of onshore wind turbine components requires rare earth and other minerals.
-The process of extracting mineral resources and supplying such resources for wind turbine manufacturing can infringe the rights of both indigenous and non-indigenous communities (and there are examples where it has), including but not limited to rights to land, land ownership, natural resources, customary land uses, and adequate living standards.
+The manufacture of onshore wind turbine components requires rare earths and other minerals.
+The process of extracting mineral resources for wind turbine manufacture can infringe upon the rights of indigenous and non-indigenous communities including, but not limited to, rights to land, land ownership, natural resources, customary land use and adequate living standards.